 Salary Supplement for Nationally Certified SLPs in Oklahoma’s Schools

-The state of Oklahoma showed great concern about the issue of having qualified speech-language pathologists and audiologists in its schools.
-The Oklahoma Board of Examiners for Speech-Language Pathologists and Audiologists produced a strategic plan for fiscal years 2014-2018 to address this issue.
+The state of Oklahoma makes having qualified speech-language pathologists and audiologists in its schools a top priority, and the Oklahoma Board of Examiners produced a strategic plan to address the issue.

 The document notes that other states such as Arizona and Maryland offer bonuses to SLPs that have national certification.
 The Education Action Team of the American Speech-Language-Hearing Association targeted Oklahoma as a state that would benefit from offering this type of bonus.